SymfonyCasts/vue/sfcasts/ep1/sync-data-promise.md

 new `categories-service` module.
 You can find this at `assets/js/services/categories-service.js`.

-To switch this from an AJAX call to the global variable, just `return window.categories`.
+To switch this from an Ajax call to the global variable, just `return window.categories`.
 Celebrate by removing the `axios` import on top.

 [[[ code('cf391754d1') ]]]